Mr-Infect/knowledge-base/README.md

 ## 🚀 **Start Exploring Now!**

 Embark on your journey of learning and mastering hacking and programming.
-Click [here](https://github.com/your-repo-link) to get started!

 Happy hacking! 🌟